The Short-term Impact of Congestion Taxes on Ridesourcing Demand and Traffic Congestion: Evidence from Chicago: Introduction

-However, blindly equating the theoretical benefits and actual roles of ridesourcing may be deceptive.
-It is an enduring question of whether these theoretical benefits can be translated into practical fruits, as ridesourcing is often regarded as a double-edged sword for urban mobility \citep{jin2018ridesourcing}.
-Opponents claim that ridesourcing can exacerbate traffic congestion and hamper the sustainability of urban mobility by inducing additional trips and substituting for public transit and active travel modes (e.g., cycling and walking).
-Against this background, the real role of ridesourcing in a city and its impact on urban mobility, especially traffic congestion, have attracted considerable scholarly attention and have been constantly investigated in the last decade.
+However, blindly equating the theoretical benefits and \xzhangadd{actual impacts} of ridesourcing may be deceptive.
+Whether these theoretical benefits can be translated into practical fruits is an enduring question, as ridesourcing is often regarded as a double-edged sword for urban mobility \citep{jin2018ridesourcing, tirachini2020ride}.
+Critics claim that ridesourcing can render traditional travel modes (e.g., public transit and active travel) less competitive because of its convenience and flexibility, as well as the lack of regulation.
+Moreover, ridesourcing has the potential to increase VMT per passenger trip via deadheading and induce additional trips \citep{tirachini2020does}. \cite{choi2022empirical} find that the extra 0.6 percent average annual growth in VMT in the Atlanta region can be attributed to ridesourcing, \xzhangadd{while \cite{henao2019impact} reveal that ridesourcing leads to an increase in VMT by 83.5\% in the Denver region}. \cite{wu2021assessing} estimate that ridesourcing lead to a net increase in daily VMT by 7.8 million in the US.
+Consequently, ridesourcing may exacerbate traffic congestion and hamper the sustainability of urban mobility.
+Against this background, the real role of ridesourcing in a city and its impact on urban mobility, particularly traffic congestion, have attracted considerable scholarly attention and have been constantly investigated in the last few years.
 Although there is a large body of related studies, they have reached mixed, even conflicting, conclusions.
-Regarding traffic congestion, \cite{erhardt2019transportation} and \cite{diao2021impacts} find that the emergence of ridesourcing significantly increases traffic congestion in terms of both intensity and duration. \cite{tarduno2021congestion} reveals that the advent of ridesourcing modestly intensifies traffic congestion, which is supported by the empirical evidence that traffic congestion was relieved during the abrupt exit of Uber in Austin.
-Moreover, such negative effects on traffic congestion could be heterogeneous across contextual factors (e.g., urban areas with different built environments and weekdays/weekends) or even turn positive.
-For instance, \cite{li2022demand} indicate that ridesourcing increases traffic congestion in compact urban areas but relieves traffic congestion in sprawling areas.
-Besides, \cite{dhanorkar2022heterogeneous} find that the crowding effects of ridesourcing on traffic congestion are more prominent on interior roads and in high-density areas.
-Their empirical results also show that ridesourcing decreases traffic congestion on weekdays but increases traffic congestion on weekends.
+Regarding traffic congestion, \cite{erhardt2019transportation} and \cite{diao2021impacts} find that the emergence of ridesourcing significantly increases traffic congestion in terms of both intensity and duration. \cite{tarduno2021congestion} reveals that the emergence of ridesourcing modestly intensifies traffic congestion, which is supported by the empirical evidence that traffic congestion was relieved during the abrupt exit of Uber in Austin.
+Moreover, such negative effects on traffic congestion could be heterogeneous across contextual factors (e.g., urban areas with different built environments and weekdays/weekends) or even become positive. \cite{li2022demand} indicate that ridesourcing increases traffic congestion in compact urban areas but relieves traffic congestion in sprawling areas. \cite{dhanorkar2022heterogeneous} find that the crowding effects of ridesourcing on traffic congestion are more prominent on interior roads and in high-density areas.
+Their empirical results also show that ridesourcing decreases traffic congestion on weekdays but increases traffic congestion on weekends. \xzhangadd{In terms of car ownership, \cite{ward2021impact} identify that ridesourcing entry into urban areas, on average, contributes to a 0.7\% increase in vehicle registrations in the US, whereas \cite{diao2021impacts} document that such effects are insignificant}.
 As for public transit, \cite{hall2018uber} demonstrate that the entry of Uber increases the ridership of public transit across US metropolitan areas.
-In contrast, \cite{diao2021impacts} reach the opposite conclusion.
-Furthermore, \cite{erhardt2022transportation} find that ridesourcing reduces bus ridership by 10\% in San Francisco.
+By contrast, \cite{diao2021impacts} and \cite{erhardt2022transportation} reach an opposite conclusion. \cite{diao2021impacts} observe that ridesourcing lowers transit ridership by 8.9\%. \cite{erhardt2022transportation} find that ridesourcing reduces bus ridership by 10\% in San Francisco.